 Next Steps: Preclinical and Clinical Trials

-Finally, your lead compound has gone through the entire drug design process: discovery, identification, modification and optimization, it is ready to be presented as the drug candidate for the next stage: drug development.
-Everything has been done to ensure the drug candidate stands the best chance of enduring the rigors of clinical trials, now all that’s left to do is hope for the best.
-If the drug proves to be safe, effective and better than its competitors, it might even prove to be the next Lipitor – a blockbuster success!
+Finally, your lead compound has gone through the entire drug design process: discovery, identification, modification and optimization.
+It is ready to be presented as the drug candidate for the next stage: drug development.
+Everything has been done to ensure the drug candidate stands the best chance of enduring the rigors of clinical trials.

-As for you, the medicinal chemist, well, it’s back to step one of the drug discovery process: identifying ‘hits’!
+As for you, the medicinal chemist, it’s back to step one of the drug discovery process: identifying hits!

 Evans, D. F., Pye, G., Bramley, R., Clark, A. G., Dyson, T. J., & Hardcastle, J. D. (1988).
 Measurement of gastrointestinal pH profiles in normal ambulant human subjects.
 Gut, 29(8), 1035-1041.